northstarswap/devblog/content/Unreal Engine/Asset Management.md

 The example of asset management in this article is only meant to show the basics and is by no means exhaustive.
 Most projects will require much more sophisticated asset management schemes tailored to their requirements.

 This sample is missing the commonly-needed feature of pre-loading the basic asset (i.e. predicting what items are going to need to be loaded in the level) so that other classes only have to worry about loading their bundles.
 The implementation of this feature is usually highly-specialized to your game project's needs, so I deliberately omitted the implementation here.

-For an example of a sophisticated asset management system, see MagForceSeven's [StarfireAssets](https://github.com/MagForceSeven/Starfire/tree/main/StarfireAssets) module.
-This system requires integrating custom PRs to a source build of the engine so it's not usable on a vanilla installation of Unreal, however the philosophy behind it can be studied to research a solid asset management scheme in your project.